Ackleberry/rtcs/README.md

 1. Install [Ruby](https://rubyinstaller.org/)

-2. Install GCC
+2. Ensure you have GCC installed

+3. Ensure you have gcc-multilib installed: `sudo apt install gcc-multilib`
+    * Otherwise you may see this error: `fatal error: sys/cdefs.h: No such file or directory`

-3. Clone the [Unity](https://github.com/ThrowTheSwitch/Unity) repository in the same directory level as your project folder.
+4. Clone the [Unity](https://github.com/ThrowTheSwitch/Unity) repository in the same directory level as your project folder.

 # Running the UNIT Tests: